Krewe of Comogo and Junior League of Baton Rouge hold Mardi Gras parade for patients at children's hospital

 "When we're able to bring something like this into the hospital even through close circuit TV, it's just amazing," Folks-Givens said.

-Junior League of Baton Rouge hope to do this again on Easter and the 4th of July.
+Junior League of Baton Rouge hopes to do this again on Easter and the 4th of July.

 The Krewe of Comogo will roll again Sunday night in Plaquemine.